metabase/metabase/docs/enterprise-guide/sql-snippets.md

 ### Archiving does not affect permissions

 Archiving or unarchiving snippets does not affect a snippet's permissions.
-If, for example, only one group, say the Accounting group, has edit permissions on a folder, only people in the Accounting would be able to archive and unarchive snippets in that folder, as archiving and unarchiving is considered editing the snippet.
+If, for example, only one group, say the Accounting group, has edit permissions on a folder, only people in the Accounting group (and admins) would be able to archive and unarchive snippets in that folder, as archiving and unarchiving is considered editing the snippet.

 ### How folder permissions work